 - Humanoid Abomination: See Body Horror.
 It's a literal example too, since the game classifies them as abominations.

-- Improvised Weapon: They use Cosmic Knives tied to sticks, fire extinguishers with C4 attached, and bear trap gauntlets.
+- Improvised Weapon: They use Cosmic Knives tied to sticks, propane tankes with C4 attached, and bear trap gauntlets.

 - Made of Iron: Even not taking into account their regenerating ability, they have abnormally high health.
 It also helps that you can't crit headshot them like most things in the wastes; their limbs don't take extra damage.

 - Mighty Glacier: The Trappers.
 They're the biggest, slowest variation and have no ranged attack, but they are also the toughest to kill.

 - Resurrective Immortality: unless you disintegrate, dismember, or have Dog eat them, any Ghost Person simply will not stay dead.

-- Silent Antagonist: unable to talk because of the heavy hoods they wear.
+- Silent Antagonist: Unable to talk because of the heavy hoods they wear.
 They probably don't have much to say, anyway.

 - Stealth Hi/Bye: The very first Ghost Person you'll see walks between a pair of columns in front of your view and vanishes.
 Minor, subtle little scare.